VelocityVMM/Velocity/docs/APISPEC/m.md

 - `200`: Media removed

-- `403 - Forbidden`: The calling user lacks permissions

-- `404 - Not Found`: The `mid` has not been found
+- `403 - Forbidden`: The calling user lacks permissions or the piece of media has not been found

 # `/m/media/list` - POST <a name="post-m-media-list"></a>